 Broker non-votes occur when a beneficial owner of shares held in "street name" does not give instructions to the broker or nominee holding the shares as to how to vote on matters deemed "non-routine" under the rules of the New York Stock Exchange (NYSE).
 Generally, if shares are held in street name, the beneficial owner of the shares is entitled to give voting instructions to the broker or nominee holding the shares.
 If the beneficial owner does not provide voting instructions, the broker or nominee can still vote the shares with respect to matters that are considered to be "routine," but not with respect to "non-routine" matters.
 These un-voted shares are counted as "broker non-votes."
-Proposal No. 1 (election of the nominee for director) and Proposal No. 2 (advisory vote on compensation of named executive officers) are considered "non-routine" matters under NYSE rules, and we therefore expect broker non-votes to exist in connection with those proposals.
-Proposal No. 3 (ratification of the appointment of our independent registered public accounting firm) is considered to be a "routine" matter.
+Proposal No. 1 (election of the nominee for director), Proposal No. 2 (advisory vote on compensation of named executive officers) and Proposal No. 4 (Stockholder Proposal) are considered "non-routine" matters under NYSE rules, and we therefore expect broker non-votes to exist in connection with those proposals.
+Proposal No. 3 (increase authorized shares of common stock) and Proposal No. 5 (ratification of the appointment of our independent registered public accounting firm) are each considered to be a "routine" matter.